stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 12 - Logic.md

 ## Universal Quantifiers

 _For all_ qualifiers are also known as **universal qualifiers**. _For at least one_ qualifiers are also known as **existential qualifiers**.

+## Section Quizzes

+### Inferences About Foos Quiz

+_Mark the sufficient conditions that would make this (provided) a foo_.

+- A brick supports two blocks
+- Those two blocks do not touch
+- Those two blocks support a brick